 Some bars are beginning to offer mocktails made with non-alcoholic spirits.
 These spirits are usually one of two things: a) a mixer crafted to taste like its alcoholic counterpart or b) a creative new flavored base for alternative beverages that does not attempt to replace a certain alcoholic spirit.

-The brand Seedlip is a distilled non-alcoholic spirit, and the first to pop up in bars and restaurants.
+The brand Seedlip is a distilled non-alcoholic spirit and was the first to pop up in bars and restaurants.
 Seedlip specifically posts a map of bars, shops, and restaurants that carry their spirits.
 If these restaurants and bars are close to where you live, you will likely find some of the best mocktails in town at these locations, since most of them are upscale.
 Some examples include Rich Table in San Francisco or Nite Cap in New York.

 GO TO AN ALCOHOL FREE BAR